Academic Strategy

 • Short-term targeted performance preparation

-• Intensive exam preparation
+• Standardized test preparation

-• Structured summer advancement programs
+• Structured summer advancement or skill-building

 Start the Conversation